 Is this really the case?
 The XE1 Wedge can provide 60 to 90 feet of distance, but it will take some getting used to owing to the XE1’s distinctive form and feel.

 Given that the XE1 does not come from a well-known brand, and especially given its low price, it appears to be of good quality by modern golf standards.
+In this review, I explain the looks of the xe1 wedge.

 Like other high-end, current clubs from reputable brands such as TaylorMade, Cobra, or Callaway, the head appears high-tech.
 It is largely coated in a smooth silver finish, with glimpses of reds and blacks on the sole.